TheNachoBIT/geo-hello-world/README.md

 ## Install

 You can either:
-- Open up "Hub/geo" in CLI mode and type "--geomenu github/TheNachoBIT/geo-hello-world".
+- Open up "Hub/geo" in CLI mode and type `--geomenu github/TheNachoBIT/geo-hello-world`.
-- Or do it straight up in the native command prompt with "geo --geomenu github/TheNachoBIT/geo-hello-world".
+- Or do it straight up in the native command prompt with `geo --geomenu github/TheNachoBIT/geo-hello-world`.